vigou3/emacs-modified-macos/README.txt

   within Emacs;
 * framepop.el, to obtain temporary buffers in separate frames;
 * default.el and site-start.el files to make everything work together.

+The distribution is based on the latest stable release of GNU Emacs compiled by David Caldwell (http://emacsformacosx.com).

 In order to use Markdown you may need to install a parser such as Pandoc (see https://github.com/jgm/pandoc/releases/latest) and